 Because literacy and education are the two most powerful forces in economic empowerment, The Coca-Cola Company, our bottling partners and worldwide foundations are teaming up to promote learning among children in virtually every one of our communities.

-Our literacy initiatives are improving public school performance in Argentina, contributing more than 6,000 books to schoolchildren in the Ivory Coast and extending Reading Is Fundamental storytelling programs to 635,000 children
+Our literacy initiatives are improving public school performance in Argentina, contributing more than 6,000 BOOKS to schoolchildren in the Ivory Coast and extending Reading Is Fundamental storytelling programs to 635,000 CHILDREN throughout the United States.